cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 * [Upload plugins]({{< relref "plugins/using-plugins.md" >}}) to add functionality to Cloudify Manager
 * If you intend to use Cloudify to work with LDAP, setup the [LDAP connection]({{< relref "manager_webui/tenant-management-page.md" >}}).
-* Build the [secrets store]({{< relref "manager/using-secrets.md" >}}) for your tenants.

-  The secrets store provides tenant-wide storage for data variables that you might not want to expose in plain text in Cloudify, such as login credentials for a platform.
-When you use secrets, the plugins that you have uploaded use the secrets to give credential values.
+* Build the [secrets store]({{< relref "manager/using-secrets.md" >}}) for your tenants to store data variables that you do not want to expose in plain text in Cloudify, such as login credentials for a platform.